Last Updated on September 14, 2025 3:41:19 AM by Vivek Makwana

 Avoid applying for a credit card if your primary goal is to:

-- Spend money you don’t have
+- Spend money you do not have.Spend money you don’t have

-- Pay off other loans or debts
+- Pay off other loans or debts.

-- Take cash advances frequently (high-interest charges!)
+- Take cash advances frequently (high interest rates!).

 Best Ways to Get a Credit Card Without Income Proof